microsoft/datashaper/javascript/verbs/docs/verbs.api.md

 // @public (undocumented)
 export const SpreadDescription: React.FC<StepDescriptionProps>;

+// Warning: (ae-missing-release-tag) "StepComponentProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface StepComponentProps extends StepDependent {
+    input?: string;
+    label?: string;
+    // (undocumented)
+    onChange?: StepChangeFunction;
+    store?: TableStore;
+    table?: ColumnTable;
+}

+// Warning: (ae-missing-release-tag) "StepDependent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface StepDependent {
+    // (undocumented)
+    step: Step;
+}

+// Warning: (ae-missing-release-tag) "StepDescriptionProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface StepDescriptionProps extends StepDependent {
+    // (undocumented)
+    actions?: JSX.Element;
+    // (undocumented)
+    showInput?: boolean;
+    // (undocumented)
+    showOutput?: boolean;
+    // (undocumented)
+    showOutputColumn?: boolean;
+    // (undocumented)
+    style?: React.CSSProperties;
+}

+// Warning: (ae-missing-release-tag) "StepSubcomponentProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export interface StepSubcomponentProps extends StepComponentProps {
+    // (undocumented)
+    label?: string;
+}

 // Warning: (ae-missing-release-tag) "Unfold" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public